Baked Buffalo Chickpea Bites

 Or are you wondering what the heck a pulse is?

 It’s okay, I was right there with you.
 I had no clue what they were until I read about them on another food blog a few months ago.
-It’s basically just another word for legumes, or crops that are harvested solely for grain.
+It’s basically just another word for legumes.
 Examples of these include lentils, peas, beans and, you guessed it, chickpeas! :)

 The Food and Agriculture Organization of the United Nations declared 2016 the year of pulses to help spread awareness of the nutritional benefits as a part of sustainable food production.